Shayansaud/Portfolio/README.md

 # Shayan Saud — Personal Portfolio

-This is my personal portfolio website, created for CS 3365 at Texas Tech University.
+This is my personal portfolio website, which I created for CS 3365 at Texas Tech University.
 It includes information about me, my skills, projects, and contact details.

 ## Technologies Used
 - HTML and CSS